lul29/Phys212/faradays-law.md

 Examples 30.6-30.10 are all super important.

 * We will come back to Maxwell's E&M wave discussion but you can have quick peak at the end of section 30.6.
 * for section 30.7, you should understand how a generator work but the equations are not important (and neither is example 30.11).
-Same with transformer or metal detectors.
+Same with the application to metal detectors.

 ### Application, the transformer